falko-buschke/SA_LPI/README.md

 │       │   Continental_infile.txt
 |       |   Global_infile.txt
 ```
-The `rlpi` code reads information on the wieghtings from the text files, and saves intermediate results is the pre-assigned folders.
+The `rlpi` code reads information on the weightings from the text files, and saves intermediate results is the pre-assigned folders.
 The code should work as long as the sub-directory structure is maintained.

 ## Input data